Contractor Contact List: How to Build One and Never Lose a Good Contractor Again

 - Left your property messy or damaged

 If you had a bad experience, note it.
 This saves you from hiring the same mediocre contractor again because you forgot why you stopped using them.
+Your contractor list is just one part of a complete home maintenance record system — appliance specs, service history, and contacts all belong together.

 Should I store passwords or payment info with contractor info?